 Think about the reasons why you haven’t been exercising.
 Then try to come up with some ways to get past what is keeping you from getting exercise.
 For example:

 - I haven’t been active in a very long time.
 Start at a comfortable level and add a little more activity as you go along.
 Choose something you like to do.
 Many people find walking helps them get started.
 Before you know it, you will be doing more each day.
 Some people also find that getting active with a friend makes it easier to get started.

 - I don’t have the time.
 Start with 10-minute chunks of time a few days a week.
 Walk during a break.
 Dance in the living room to your favorite music.
 It all adds up.

 - It costs too much money.
 You don’t have to join a gym or buy fancy equipment to be active.
 Play tag with your kids.
 Walk briskly with your dog for 10 minutes or more.

 - Start by doing what you can, and then look for ways to do more.
 If you have not been active for a while, start out slowly.
-After several weeks or months, build up your activities—do them longer and more often.
+After several weeks or months, build up your activities by doing them for longer and more often.

 - Walking is one way to add exercise to your life.
 When you first start, walk 10 minutes a day for a few days a week.
 Do this for the first 2 weeks.
 Then, start walking for a little longer.
 Try 15 minutes instead of 10 minutes.
 Then walk more days a week.

 - Once you can walk easily for 15 minutes several days a week, try walking faster.
 Keep up your brisk walking for a couple of months.
 You may want to add biking on the weekends for variety.